The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 These gigantic animals that live in the Savanna can reach heights of up to 3 meters (9 ft).

 Ostriches are omnivores.
-They live in packs of around ten individuals, each of which is led by a dominant female and male, and they are capable of reaching speeds of up to 45 miles per hour when they run.
+They live in packs of around ten individuals, each led by a dominant female and male.
+When they run, they can reach speeds of up to 45 miles per hour.

 15. Hartebeest